jicoyne/SecureReverseShell/README.md

-Sometimes you get stuck with a secure environment where all the servers and end-clients are fully patched, updated, firewalled.
+Sometimes you get stuck with a secure environment where all the servers and end-clients are fully patched, updated and firewalled.
 Network firewall rules have been configured properly, and all internal clients are NATed to the Internet.

-main.py - runs on the remote client and attempts to connect to server.py via SSH.
+<b>main.py</b> - runs on the remote client and attempts to connect to server.py via SSH.

 server.py - accepts the incoming ssh connection and issues commands to the remote client.